JLESC/jlesc.github.io/_projects/ft_workflow_project.md

 on failure-prone HPC platforms was published in Resilience'18 {% cite LeFevreEtAl2018 --file jlesc.bib %}.

 The work on replication with checkpointing was published at SC'19 {% cite BenoitEtAl2019 --file jlesc.bib %}.

+The work on the comparison of several fault-tolerance methods for the detection and correction of floating-point errors in matrix-matrix multiplication was published at Resilience'20 {% cite LeFevreEtAl2020 --file jlesc.bib %}.